JordanMajd/jordanmajd.github.io/project/2016_09_10_csu_immersive_experience.md

 ![GIF showing a user interacting in VR using handtracking.{"square-framed"}](/img/article/handtrack/ht_csu.gif)

-TODO Write this post

 CSU Immersive Experience is a virtual reality experience that combines hand-tracking and 3D 360 film to create a unique interactive experience.

-See my blog post [ Hand Tracked Natural Interaction in VR](/posts/hand-tracked-natural-interaction-in-vr/) for more info.
+See my article [Hand Tracked Natural Interaction in VR](/article/hand-tracked-natural-interaction-in-vr/) to learn more about the UX design process.

-CSU Immersive Experience is a virtual reality experience that combines hand-tracking and 3D 360 film to create a unique interactive experience.
+Stuff:
 - leap motion SDK
 - 4k VR video playback
 - physics based interactions